slackero/phpwcms-extended/phpwcms-groupedAccordion/README.md

 phpwcms-groupedAccordion
 ================

-**groupedAccordion** is jQuery based template for grouped content parts as introduced with this [commit](https://github.com/slackero/phpwcms/commit/5794d67969916bd3a49ce47e3f3880fc08707f4e).
-It is based on the slightly enhanced version of [Zebra_Accordion](http://stefangabos.ro/jquery/zebra-accordion/).
+**groupedAccordion** is a frontend render script to detect grouped content parts as introduced with this [commit](https://github.com/slackero/phpwcms/commit/5794d67969916bd3a49ce47e3f3880fc08707f4e) and inject a jQuery based Accordion script, based on a slightly enhanced version of [Zebra_Accordion](http://stefangabos.ro/jquery/zebra-accordion/).

 Copyright (c) 2013 Oliver Georgi — contact@phpwcms.de